melkerliljegren/linc-trading-dashboard/README.md

 - **Goal:** Develop and test an AI model that generates trading signals based on technical indicators.
 - **Model output:** Long (`1`), Short (`-1`), or Neutral (`0`).
 - **Strategy evaluation:** Signals are delayed by one day to simulate real-world decision-making (no lookahead bias).
-- **Output:** Signals, executed trades, performance metrics, and a professional-quality dashboard.
+- **Output:** Signals, executed trades, performance metrics, and a simple dashboard.

 ---